ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-kaitamas01/writing/proposals/show_proposal_one.md

 ## 📝 Show Objectives

-- **Objective One**: Gain an Audience
+- **Objective One**: Gain an Audience.
-- **Objective Two**: Learn from what the guest provided us
+- **Objective Two**: Learn from what the guest provided us.
-- **Objective Three**: Gives insight and background on different types of majors
+- **Objective Three**: Gives insight and background on different types of majors.

 ## 📚 Sample Questions

-- **Question One**: What college they went college and why they picked the college.
+- **Question One**: What college they went college and why they picked the college?
-- **Question Two**: Why did they chose their majors, and what steps did they do to decided and find their major.
+- **Question Two**: Why did they chose their majors, and what steps did they do to decided and find their major?
-- **Question Three**: How can a underclassmen or a graduated student decided on their majors interest.
+- **Question Three**: How can a underclassmen or a graduated student decided on their majors interest?

 - **Justification for Question One**: To let people know why picking a college is a reason to pick a major
 - **Justification for Question Two**: To have insight on why picking majors are important